conorgolden1/init.ubuntu/README.md

 11. Treesitter

 ## Post Installation
 After running you must change font in terminal profile.
+Currently you need to run PackerSync twice after opening neovim.
+The headless syncing appears to run into some errors that I will work out in the future.